GordonLElliott/Easy-PQXX-Build-for-Windows-Visual-Studio/README.md

 type, since it is in a fixed relative position to the library build, like the other files used in this test project.

-Then you need to find or create a PostgreSQL database to let the testing application play in.
+Then you need to find or create a PostgreSQL database for the testing application play in.
 To connect that, set the environment variables, here shown on the local PostgreSQL server.
 Of course use the appropriate values for these variables, especially the name of the testing database you have